tejastank/openerp-php-connector/README.md

 =====================

 XMLRPC Connecotor communicate with OpenERP Server 6 and 7 version both.

--- One of tested and well worked PHP Connector.
+One of tested and well worked PHP Connector.
+AGPL V3

 Example
 =======

 $instance = new OpenERP();